 File names and size

-The overall appearance and usability of your website are what will make it a hit or miss for your users.
+The overall appearance and usability of your website will make it a hit or miss for your users.
 First impressions are always important.
 When focusing on the general quality of its service, your main interests should be:

-Following up the advice on simple use is a well-structured navigation service.
+Following up the advice on easy use is a well-structured navigation service.
 Creating a thought-out network of links and call to action buttons and strategically placing them across the screen will ensure your visit rate and allow the SEO system to pick up on the activity, placing your page higher on the ranking board.
-The idea is to have a navigation system that flows, allowing your customers and users to surf your webpage mindlessly, without having to put too much thought and effort into it.
+The idea is to have a navigation system that flows, allowing your customers and users to surf your webpage mindlessly without having to put too much thought and effort into it.

 Algorithm updates that are Web design and SEO focused